 Please note: The link Download not always gives the pdf of the article – only after downloading you can see whether the full-text was downloaded or the abstract.

 Please note: By default the subject areas, author names etc. are sorted by the number of results.
 This can make it hard to find the subject areas, authors or titles you’re looking for.
-You can change the order from # of results to Alphabet at the top of the pop-up behind Filter.
+You can change the order from # of results to Alphabet or to the first letter of the name at the top of the pop-up behind Filter.

 On top of the list of results, you can click Analyze search results.
-Here you get a graphical overview of the search results, based on year, source title, author name, affiliation name, country, document type, subject area or funding sponsor (you have to scroll down the page to see all options).
+Here you get a graphical overview of the search results, based on year, source title, author, affiliation, country, document type, subject area or funding sponsor (you have to scroll down the page to see all options).
 This helps you for example to determine the growth of interest in an area or the journals that publish on a certain topic.
 In the graphs you can click and Scopus will show you the specific search results.

 From the list of results you can mark the documents you find interesting, or mark all documents found (see below how to select all), and create a Citation overview, by clicking the link View citation overview above the search results.

 When you have more than 2000 search results, the citation overview is too large to display, but Scopus offers the option to download the citation overview.
-To get less than 2000 search results in the example, the results were limited to articles and reviews only.
+To get less than 2000 search results in the example, the results were limited to articles and reviews published in Open Access.

 In the citation overview you can sort by year or by number of citations, making it easy to identify the documents most cited.

 When you scroll down the page you get a list of the documents and the number of citations received by year.
 The number of citations is a link: when you click this link you see the citing documents in Scopus.